Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Introduction

-Below we investigate whether a metal-poor massive star population based on our evolutionary models from \citetalias{Szecsi:2015} and our spectral models from \citetalias{Kubatova:2019} can \textit{simultaneously} account for both the observed \ion{He}{II} ionizing flux and the presence/absence of emission lines in I~Zw~18.
-Section~\ref{sec:theory} explains our modelling approach: from evolutionary models (Sect.~\ref{sec:models}) to synthetic spectra (Sect.~\ref{sec:newmodel}, including the addition of new \PoWR\ spectra and the newly established classification sequence for chemically-homogeneously evolving stars) to population synthesis (Sect.~\ref{sec:population}) and emission line synthesis (Sect.~\ref{sec:luminosity}).
+Below we investigate whether a metal-poor massive star population based on our evolutionary models from \citetalias{Szecsi:2015} and our spectral models from \citetalias{Kubatova:2019} can \textit{simultaneously} account for both the \ion{He}{II} ionizing flux and the strength of emission lines observed in I~Zw~18.
+Section~\ref{sec:theory} explains our modelling approach: from evolutionary models (Sect.~\ref{sec:models}) to synthetic spectra (Sect.~\ref{sec:newmodel}, including the addition of new \PoWR\ spectra and the newly established classification sequence for chemically homogeneously evolving stars) to population synthesis (Sect.~\ref{sec:population}) and emission line synthesis (Sect.~\ref{sec:luminosity}).
 Section~\ref{sec:results} compares our theoretical predictions to observations in terms of ionizing radiation and \li{C}{IV}{1550} emission.
-Then in Section~\ref{sec:literature}, we dive into the existing literature to figure out if other emission lines observed so far in I~Zw~18 (both optical and UV) support or contradict our theory.
+Then in Section~\ref{sec:literature} we dive into the existing literature to figure out if other emission lines observed so far in I~Zw~18 (both optical and UV) support or contradict our theory.
 Section~\ref{sec:disc} discusses our explanation's place amongst alternative ones as well as the necessary caveats.
-In Section~\ref{sec:conc} we conclude that, as far as the currently available observational data allows, I~Zw~18 may---similarly to high-redshift galaxies \citep{Liu:2025}---very well harbor chemically-homogeneously evolving stars.
+In Section~\ref{sec:conc} we conclude that, as far as the currently available observational data allows, I~Zw~18 may -- similarly to high-redshift galaxies \citep{Liu:2025} -- very well harbour chemically homogeneously evolving stars.